Rosedale United Church Youth Impact Grant

 How could it be an inspiration or catalyst for other young people looking to make a positive impact?

 All applicants will be contacted.
 Short-listed applicants will be required to meet with members of the selection committee to present their project.
-We hope to announce the successful recipient in early 2017.

 For assistance or further information contact email@example.com

 Click here to download a copy (WORD) of the application (to be filled in and scanned or faxed back to us)

 The Youth Impact Grant is designed to help youth who have a vision for their community and think creatively about how they can address the root causes of social issues.
 We believe the community of Rosedale United Church also learns and grows when we explore giving in new ways and taking chances on projects that otherwise may not get funded.
 Our criteria can tell you more about what we look for.
 They help us choose between applicants and stay true to our vision for the award.

 Here are the criteria we’re using to decide between the many great applications we receive for the Youth Impact Grant: